Elhison/Cancel-That-Person/README.md

-# cancel-cancel-cancel
+# Cancel That Person!
-Cancel that person!
+A Python program that randomly chooses another victim of cancel culture!

+P.S.
+This program is 100% satirical and is also 100% made for fun.